-I faffed around with my niche for a while but now I focus on social media, research, newsletters and autoresponders, squeeze pages and Gmail wizardry for a range of people but mainly Consultants and Digital Marketers.
+I faffed around with my niche for a while but now I focus on social media, research, newsletters and autoresponders, squeeze pages and Gmail wizardry for a range of people but mainly social media consultants and digital marketers.
 I also still help coordinate a couple of events each year.

 (You should have a niche and this post tells you how to decide what it should be and how I ended up settling on mine)

-How I would you say I’m different from other VAs
+How I would say I’m different from other VAs

 What the best thing is about being a VA